SitaaronKL/thenetworkwebapp/ui_overhaul.md

-# New User Journey Timeline & Codebase Mapping
+# UI Overhaul Documentation

 This document outlines the current flow for a new user visiting the application, including the order of pages and their corresponding codebase locations.
+It has been updated to reflect the completed UI/UX overhaul based on the `UnboardingUI` Figma designs.

 ## 1. Initial Visit (Home Redirect)
 *   **URL:** `/`